LunaFolf/trestle/index.md

 }

-// Create a TrestleRoute from this object. const exampleRoute = new TrestleRoute(exampleRouteObj.path, exampleRouteObj.options)
+// Create a TrestleRoute from this object. const exampleRoute = new TrestleRoute(exampleRouteObj.path, exampleRouteObj.options, {
+  summary: exampleRouteObj.summary,
+  description: exampleRouteObj.description,
+  responses: exampleRouteObj.responses,
+  tags: exampleRouteObj.tags
+})
 exampleRoute.on('route_match', exampleRouteObj.handler)

 // Add the newly created route to the API.